 Rule Example When stating a quantity without a unit, spell out whole integers from one to ten and use numerals for values of ten or greater excepting where a comparison is made involving a series of numbers The design included three ball mills.
 The circuit contained 14 flotation cells, these being 6 lead cells and 8 zinc cells.
-Use numerals when combined with units and when associated with abbreviations 4 km, 2 t, 6 %, 24 trucks The 2nd and 20th samples were Include a non-breaking space (Ctrl-Shift-Space) between a value and its unit except in the case of a currency and plane angle 22.5 Mt ⁄ y, 13.5 %, 36.4 x 10 6 bcm €45m, 36°45'23" For values equal to or greater than 10 000, group numerals into sets of three from right to left.
-Insert a comma or space between each set 11 400 kg (alternatively 11.4 t) 1 230 000 t (alternatively 1.23 Mt) A comma or space is not required for values between 1000 and 9999 1100, 5430 t, 9990 m Roundup numbers to reflect the level of accuracy, in most cases three significant figures will suffice 1 235 962 tonnes (as calculated) becomes 1 240 000 t or 1.24 M For ordinal numbers, spell out first to ninth and then use numerals from 10th onwards The second term concluded with The 21th sample was found to Express quantities as an integer and decimal rather than as a fraction 2.5 s, 9.75 g, 15.3 t Spell out all numbers placed at the beginning of a sentence Twenty-five risk values are provided
+Use numerals when combined with units and when associated with abbreviations 4 km, 2 t, 6 %, 24 trucks The 2nd and 20th samples were Include a non-breaking space (Ctrl-Shift-Space) between a value and its unit except in the case of a currency and plane angle 22.5 Mt / y, 13.5 %, 36.4 x 10 6 bcm €45m, 36°45'23" For values equal to or greater than 10 000, group numerals into sets of three from right to left.
+Insert a comma or space between each set 11 400 kg (alternatively 11.4 t) 1 230 000 t (alternatively 1.23 Mt) A comma or space is not required for values between 1000 and 9999 1100, 5430 t, 9990 m Roundup numbers to reflect the level of accuracy, in most cases three significant figures will suffice 1 235 962 tonnes (as calculated) becomes 1 240 000 t or 1.24 M For ordinal numbers, spell out first to ninth and then use numerals from 10th onwards The second term concluded with The 21th sample was found to Express quantities as an integer and decimal rather than as a fraction 2.5 s, 9.75 g, 15.3 t Spell out all numbers placed at the beginning of a sentence Twenty-five risk values are provided The Ctule Manual (ADCC 2021) recommends inserting a commo between a cata of three numbers as some computer

-The Style Manual (APSC 2021) recommends inserting a comma between sets of three numbers as some computer screen readers can announce spaced digits as separate numbers.
-The International System of Units (SI) (BIPM 2022) recommends, however, inserting a hard space.
-Similarly there are differences between regions in the use of a comma or full stop to denote the decimal point.
+^{} The Style Manual (APSC 2021) recommends inserting a comma between sets of three numbers as some computer screen readers can announce spaced digits as separate numbers.
+The International System of Units (SI) (BIPM 2022) recommends, however, inserting a (non-breaking) space.
+Similarly there are differences in the use of a comma or full stop to denote the decimal point.
 The choice depends on local practice in your country.

-Be aware of inadvertently changing between uppercase and lowercase fonts for the SI notation as the case denotes different values.
-For example 6.4 MPa (6.4×10^6 Pa) is not the same value as 6.4 mPa (6.4×10^{-3} Pa).
+Be aware of inadvertently changing between uppercase and lowercase fonts for the multiple factors as the case denotes different multiple values.
+For example 6.4 MPa (6.4 x 10^6 Pa) is not the same quantity value as 6.4 mPa (6.4 x 10^{-3} Pa).

 Unfortunately, some word processing software can alter the capitalisation of a unit symbol.
 This change will often occur unbeknown to the writer when typing a quantity into a report.
-It occurs when the first letter of an abbreviated unit immediately follows the SI notation.
+It occurs when the first letter of an abbreviated unit immediately follows the multiple factor.

-For example, in the case of the unit for stress (Pa), while the quantity 250 MPa may have been typed by the writer, the software can change the capital 'P' to a lowercase 'p' resulting instead in the quantity 250 Mpa.
+For example, in the case of the unit for stress, while the quantity 250 MPa may have been typed by the writer, the software can change the capital 'P' to a lowercase 'p' resulting instead in the quantity 250 Mpa.
 The latter quantity aside from being incorrect has no meaning.
-These inadvertent changes have to be manually corrected by the writer.
+These inadvertent changes have to be manually corrected.

-While the automatic change by software is unintended (and admittedly annoying), in the end the onus is on the writer to check and ensure that all quantities in a report are correctly spelt and formatted with the correct case applied (upperor lower-case)- a quantity includes a numerical value, SI notation and unit of measurement.
+While the automatic change by software is unintended (and admittedly annoying), in the end the onus is on the writer to check and ensure that all quantities in a report are correctly spelt and formatted with the correct case applied (upper-or lower-case)- a quantity includes a numerical value, multiple factor and unit of measurement.